wygulmage/after-sundown/danger.md

 ## Weaponry and Hazards
 _"Holy crap, that looks dangerous."_

+### Weapon Traits

+#### Strength

+The strength rating listed with weapons is the strength needed to use the weapon effectively in two hands.
+If the character's actual Strength exceeds that, they may use it without difficulty in one hand, unless it is Large or Huge in which case their strength must exceed that by 2 in order to use it successfully in one hand.
+If the strength value of the weapon exceeds the character's Strength, the threshold to strike a target is increased by the difference, in addition to needing two hands.

+#### Size

+* **S**mall weapons can be concealed in a pocket
+* **M**edium weapons can be concealed under a coat
+* **L**arge weapons can be concealed in a car
+* **H**uge weapons do not really fit into cars

 ### Ranged Weapons

 Most ranged weapons do an amount of damage that is fixed regardless of how strong the user is.
-The strength listing on the ranged weaponry table indicates the strength required to use the weapon without penalty in two hands.
-If the character's actual Strength exceeds that, they may use it without difficulty in one hand, unless it is Large in which case their strength must exceed that by 2 in order to use it successfully in one hand.
-If the strength value of the weapon exceeds the character's Strength, the threshold to strike a target is increased by the difference, in addition to needing two hands.

 | Weapon | Damage | Range | Strength | Size |
 |:-------|:------:|:-----:|:--------:|:----:|